393 George King

 Biography

-Centre forward George King joined the Tigers in March 1948 at the dawning of the Raich Carter era, with league titles, Cup runs and gigantic attendances all to come.
+Centre forward George King joined the Tigers in March 1948 at the dawning of the Raich Carter era with league titles, Cup runs and gigantic attendances all to come.
 Unfortunately George was not a significant part of those successes despite his pedigree (he signed from Newcastle United) and his impressive physique.
 King filled in for Norman Moore at centre forward for the last two games of the 1947/48 season, which enabled Raich to have a look at the six foot Northumbrian.
-He was perhaps not so impressed, as when matters resumed in August 1948 Moore was back in the centre forward role.
-King played once more for City, again filling in for Moore in October 1948, but left the club in the April 1949.
+The new manager was perhaps not so impressed because when matters resumed in August 1948 Moore was restored to the centre forward shirt.
+King played once more for City, again filling in for Moore in October 1948, and left the club in the April 1949.

-Born in Warkworth, an ancient fortified village on the Northumbrian coast where the River Coquet flows into the North Sea, in his teenage years King lived in Amble a few miles down the coast and worked as a grocer’s apprentice.
-He was enlisted with the Royal Air Force during World War Two, for whom he played forces football.
+George was enlisted with the Royal Air Force during World War Two, for whom he played forces football.
 He also escaped death when a boat he was sailing on was attacked by a submarine missile.
-When the War ended King joined Newcastle United and he was quickly introduced to the Magpies’ first XI, playing twice in September 1946, but the presence of more experienced forwards prevented further first team exposure and he moved to Hull City in March 1948.
-King was also an accomplished all-round cricketer in this era, spending summers playing for Amble in Northumberland.
+When the War ended King joined Division One side Newcastle United in August 1946 and was quickly thrust into the Magpies’ first eleven, starting two Division One fixtures against Tottenham Hotspur and Coventry City in September 1946, but the presence of more experienced forwards prevented further first team exposure and he moved to Hull City in March 1948.

 Details